datacamp/community-courses-introduction-to-probability-and-data-labs/chapter3.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q5.
-Has the proportion of boys born in the US has decreased over time.
+How does Kobe Bryant's distribution of streak lengths compare to the distribution of streak lengths for the simulated shooter?
+Using this comparison, do you have evidence that the hot hand model fits Kobe's shooting patterns?</strong>

 *** =instructions
 - The distributions look very similar.
 Therefore, there doesn't appear to be evidence for Kobe Bryant's hot hand.